Best bars with views in Sydney: Where to Drink with Harbour, City & Beach Views

-It’s crazy busy here on Thursday and Friday afternoons with local workers, so try to arrive by 4pm if you want a seat.
-Most evenings and weekend afternoons feature live music from very talented local artists.
+Insider tip: Thursday and Friday afternoons get packed with Sydney office workers, so arrive by 4pm if you want a waterside table.
+Most evenings and weekend afternoons feature live acoustic music from talented local artists – it’s one of the reasons locals keep coming back.

 Vibe: Fun and friendly